National Honor Society

 - Successfully holds school offices or positions of responsibility; conducts business efficiently and effectively; demonstrates reliability and dependability.

-- Demonstrates leadership in the classroom, at work, in the community and in school and extracurricular activities.
+- Demonstrates leadership in the classroom, at work, and in school or community activities.

 - Is thoroughly dependable in any responsibilities accepted.